 Alternatives to Traditional Spay or Neuter Procedures

-Surgical alternatives to the traditional spaying and neutering are available and may be an option for your pet.
+Surgical alternatives to the traditional spaying and neutering exist and may be offered at specific facilities.
 Knowing all of the sterilization options and discussing them with your vet will help you arrive at the best decision for your family.

 Sterilization Alternatives for Female Pets